Scottish National Party: Sturgeon years (2014–2023)

-The SNP went on to achieve its best-ever European Parliament result in the final election before Brexit, the party taking its MEP total to 3 or half of Scottish seats and achieving a record vote share for the party.
+The SNP went on to achieve its best-ever European Parliament result in the final election before Brexit, the party taking its MEP total to three (or half of Scottish seats) and achieving a record vote share for the party.
 This was also the best performance of any party in the era of proportional elections to the European Parliament in Scotland.
-This was suggested as being due to the party's europhile sentiment during what amounted to a single-issue election, with parties that lacked a clear message performing poorly, such as Labour finishing in fifth place and losing all of their Scottish MEPs for the first time.
+This was suggested as being due to the party's europhile sentiment during what amounted to a single-issue election.

 Later that year, the SNP experienced a surge in support at the 2019 general election, winning a 45.0% share of the vote and 48 seats, its second-best result ever.
-Although the party lost its most marginal seat to Wendy Chamberlain of the Liberal Democrats, it gained the seat of then Liberal Democrat leader Jo Swinson, along with 7 from the Conservatives and 6 from Labour.
-Swinson's loss triggered a leadership contest in the Liberal Democrats as a result.
+The party gained seven seats from the Conservatives and 6 from Labour.
 This victory was generally attributed to Sturgeon's cautious approach regarding holding a second independence referendum and a strong emphasis on retaining EU membership during the election campaign.
 The following January, the strengthened Conservative government ensured that the UK left the European Union on 31 January 2020.

 At the 2021 Scottish election, the SNP won 64 seats, one seat short of a majority, albeit achieving a record high number of votes, vote share and constituency seats, and leading to another minority government led by the SNP.
 Sturgeon emphasised after her party's victory that it would focus on controlling the COVID-19 pandemic as well as pushing for a second referendum on independence.

-Although in 2021 they won with a minority, a majority of MSPs elected had come from parties that supported Scottish independence, this prompted negotiations started between the SNP and the Scottish Green Party to secure some form of deal that would see Green ministers appointed to government and the Scottish Greens backing SNP policies, with hopes that this united front on independence would solidify the SNP's mandate for the second independence referendum.
-The Alba Party, led by former First Minister and SNP leader Alex Salmond, did not achieve an electoral breakthrough at Holyrood as expected, however they intended to cooperate to create a "super majority" for Scottish independence if elected.
+Although they won with a majority in 2021, a majority of MSPs elected had come from parties that supported Scottish independence; this prompted negotiations between the SNP and the Scottish Green Party to secure a deal that would see Green ministers appointed to government and the Scottish Greens backing SNP policies, with hopes that this united front on independence would solidify the SNP's mandate for the second independence referendum.
 The Third Sturgeon government was formed with Green support.

+In July 2021, the Scottish Police launched an investigation into possibly missing funds raised between 2017 and 2020 specifically for a second referendum.
+The investigation was given the code name Operation Branchform.
 In the 2022 Scottish local elections, the SNP remained as the biggest party, winning a record number of councillors and securing majority control of Dundee.

-On 15 February 2023, Sturgeon announced her intention to resign as leader and first minister of Scotland, which will mark the end of over eight years in office.
+On 15 February 2023, Sturgeon announced her intention to resign as leader and first minister.